silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/how-to-turn-on-mfa-for-google-manually.md

 ---
-description: This article describes how to manually turn on MFA for Google using Cerby as an authenticator.
+description: "This article describes how to manually turn on MFA for Google using Cerby as an authenticator."
 intercom_id: 6992597
 ---